 Posted by Gabriella Fundaro on July 17, 2018

-For B2B companies, marketing through social media can seem daunting, and sometimes you probably wonder whether it’s even worth investing in at all.
+For B2B companies, marketing through social media can seem daunting.
+You you might wonder whether it’s even worth investing in at all.
 But social media isn’t just for high schoolers, selfie-takers and fake-news enthusiasts.
 There’s a massive audience logged into these channels – including the people you want to reach.

-Here are a few tips to help you round out a robust social media strategy without spending too much budget or effort:
+Here are a few simple tips to help you round out a robust B2B social media strategy without spending too much budget or effort:

 Distinguish between channels

-Each social media channel is unique, and it’s important to tailor your strategy and optimize your posts for each platform.
+Each social media channel is unique, and it’s important to tailor your strategy and optimize your posts for each.
 LinkedIn, for example, is a more professional platform, and your content should reflect that.
-On Facebook, integrating visual media within your posts is crucial, so you need to include a good-sized image or video instead of just a headline or copy in order to generate engagement.
+On Facebook, integrating visual media within your posts is crucial, so you should include a good-sized image or video instead of just a headline or copy in order to generate engagement.

-For example, just 26% of B2B marketers are using Instagram, but a few notable companies are having success building their brands in that space.
-Instagram is a more creative platform that thrives on user-generated content, and it’s perfect for companies that are trying to connect on a more authentic level with users.
+For example, 69.2% of marketers use Instagram, and 80% of users follow a business on the platform.
+But a few notable companies are having success in the B2B space.
+Instagram is a more visual platform that thrives on user-generated content, and it’s perfect for companies that are trying to connect on a more authentic level with users.
 It could also be a great fit for businesses with a more visual product, such as a flooring or home construction company.

-LinkedIn, on the other hand, is a more established B2B platform, and it’s a great place for industry-related content and for building thought leadership.
+LinkedIn, on the other hand, is a more established B2B social media platform, and it’s a great place for industry-related content and for building thought leadership.
 Twitter is more restrictive in terms of content length (hello, 280-character posts), but it also allows for a little more latitude in formality, and it’s an easy place to form connections with your audience.
-On Facebook, you can show off a little of your company’s personality (and your team); it’s also optimized for posting video content, including live videos.
+On Facebook allows you to show off a little of your company’s personality (and your team) and is optimized for posting video content, including live videos.

 Post regularly with engaging content